Nicholas Kasirer

-Nicholas Kasirer is a Canadian jurist who is serving as a puisne justice of the Supreme Court of Canada since 2019.
+Nicholas Kasirer (born February 2, 1960) is a Canadian jurist who is serving as a puisne justice of the Supreme Court of Canada since 2019.
 He was sworn into office on September 16, 2019.

 Early life and education

 Nicholas Kasirer was born in Montreal on February 2, 1960.
 His mother was Patricia Heeney and his father, Paul, was a medical doctor.
 Nicholas’s grandfather was Canadian lawyer and diplomat Arnold Heeney.

 Kasirer attended Marianopolis College for his secondary studies, graduating in 1978, before matriculating at University of Toronto for his Bachelor of Arts in economics and political science, graduating in 1981.

 He then went to McGill University to complete his Bachelor of Law in common and civil law, finishing his studies in 1985 and where he served as an editor for the McGill Law Journal, and where he also later served as a professor from 1989 to 2009 and dean of the Faculty from 2003 to 2009.

 Kasirer also has a postgraduate diploma in international public law from Paris 1 Panthéon-Sorbonne University.